tlverse/causalglm/README.md

 3. 95% confidence intervals for coefficients
 4. Individual-level predictions and 95\% confidence (prediction) intervals can be extracted with the `predict` function and argument `data`.

+Some comments/warnings:
+1. The formula argument should only specify a parametric model for the estimand of interest (e.g. the CATE, OR or RR), and not the full conditional mean/outcome model.
+This is in contrast to standard `glm` implementations that require specifying the entire model with the formula argument.
+Not needing to specify parts of the model that are not of interest is one of the powerful features of this package.
+Thus, the formula should only depend on `W` and it should never depend on `A`.

 ## Semiparametric inference for generalized linear models with spglm: CATE, OR, and RR

 The function `spglm` implements semiparametric estimators for the CATE, OR and RR, which are each identified by some partially-linear generalized-linear model.
 We will utilize the statistical data-structure `O=(W,A,Y)` where `W` represents a vector of baseline variables, `A` is a binary treatment variable, and `Y` is some outcome.